MonetDB/pymonetdb/doc/batchsize.rst

 When a query produces a large result set, pymonetdb will often only retrieve part of the result set, retrieving the rest later, one batch at a time.
 The default behavior is to start with a reasonably small batch size but increase it rapidly.
-However, if necessary the application can configure this behavior.
-In the table below you can see the settings that control the behavior of large transfers.
+However, if necessary, the application can configure this behavior.
+In the table below, you can see the settings controlling the behavior of large transfers.

 ==============  ==============  ==========================  ======================